malte0811/FerriteCore/README.md

 ### Mappings

-This mod currently uses MCP names for everything, in case someone involved in MCP mapping wants to look at it.
-There are a few commits using official names, so be careful when looking at the commit history if you are concerned about "mapping taint".
+This mod currently uses official/Mojmap names for everything, some of the history is in MCP names.
+If you don't know what this means it most likely isn't relevant to you, this information is mostly for people who do not want to see names in these mappings for legel reasons.